Launch Your Future With Walden’s BS in Business Administration Program

 Earn up to 25 master’s-level credit hours by taking graduate-level courses as an undergraduate.
 This allows you to complete both degrees in less time than earning each degree separately.
 Learn more about Accelerate Into Master’s (AIM).

-Graduates of Walden’s online BS in Business Administration program will be prepared to:
+As a graduate of Walden’s online BS in Business Administration program, you’ll be prepared to:

 - Demonstrate proficiency in the fundamental business principles and practices that enable firms to operate in both domestic and global environments.

 - Employ critical thinking and analysis skills to solve business problems in a real-world context.